 Section 2.
 The Employer shall compensate for the use of a vehicle in the service of the Employer at the Internal Revenue Service standard mileage rate set each year for each mile traveled on business for the employer.
-These reimbursements shall be paid retroactively on employees' miles driven since Feb.
-1, 2022.
+These reimbursements shall be paid retroactively on employees' miles driven since February 1, 2022.
+Employees shall be eligible for mileage reimbursements on any travel to and from an assignment; this provision does not apply to an employee's commute to and from the office.

 Section 3.
-Employees assigned work by the Employer that requires more than three hundred (300) miles of round-trip travel shall have the option of being reimbursed for the cost of a rental vehicle to be used for the purposes of such travel.
+Employees required to drive more than three-hundred (300) miles round-trip to an assignment shall have the option of being reimbursed for the cost of a rental vehicle.

 Section 4.
-Newly hired employees relocating from a distance of greater than one hundred (100) miles away from Boise to take a position with the Employer, shall be reimbursed a minimum of five hundred (\$500) (subject to applicable taxes and withholdings) for documented relocation expenses, unless such expenses are less.
-Employees who voluntarily leave employment or who are discharged for cause before twelve months shall be required to repay the relocation reimbursement.
-Any employee not provided with a moving reimbursement in 2022 or a moving reimbursement of less than \$500 shall be provided the minimum moving reimbursement retroactively.
+Newly-hired employees relocating from a distance of greater than 100 miles away from the greater municipal area of the respective publication (Tacoma, Olympia, Tri-Cities or Bellingham) to take a position with the respective Publisher, shall be reimbursed a minimum of five-hundred dollars (\$500) (subject to applicable taxes and withholdings) for documented relocation expenses, unless such expenses are less.
+Employees who voluntarily leave employment or who are discharged for cause before twelve months shall be required to repay the relocation allowance; the employer shall inform all new employees of this provision

 Section 5.
-Employees shall have the option of: 1) a Company cell phone with an engaged hotspot; or 2) to be compensated in the amount of twenty-five (\$25) per month, without itemized documentation.
-Should an employee seek reimbursement in excess of twenty-five dollars (\$25) a month, the reimbursement shall be based upon the prorated business use of the personal cell phone and/or internet/data plan as demonstrated with supporting documentation submitted to the Publisher.
+Employees required to have access to a personal cellular telephone shall have the option of: 1) a Company cell phone with an engaged hotspot; or 2) to be compensated in the amount of twenty-five (\$25) per month without itemized documentation.
+Should an employee seek reimbursement in excess of twenty-five dollars (\$25) per month, the reimbursement shall be based upon a prorated business use of the personal cell phone and/or internet/data plan as demonstrated with supporting documentation submitted to the Publisher.

 Section 6.
-Idaho Statesman employees choosing to use a Company cell phone shall have a reasonable expectation of privacy.
+Employees choosing to use a Company cell phone shall have a reasonable expectation of privacy.
 The Company shall not review an employee's calls, text messages or any other cell phone data unless investigating misconduct or criminal activity.
 Cell phones issued by the Company, and information stored on the devices, are Company property.
 Employees must comply with Company requests to make their Company-issued cell phones available for upgrades, replacement, or inspection for the purposes of an investigation as described.
 Employees who leave the Company for any reason must return their Company-issued cell phones.